 Do you get together with your Profinit colleagues even outside of work?

 Yes, if my time permits.
 Despite the workload, the offices have a great atmosphere and you never feel like you’re at work. 🙂

 When did you become interested in IT?
 Did you already want to be a programmer when you were little?

 I didn’t specifically want to be a programmer, but yes, I was interested in computers, and mainly games, from an early age.
 When I was still in elementary school, I was in an after-school programming club, in the Karel language, where my friends and I broke records in the game Train, and tried to find out the passwords for a higher level.
 In high school, I had the opportunity to become more familiar with the subject of IT.
 I tried building my first website, writing a few lines of code in C, and it became clear to me that this was the path I wanted to pursue.

 Is Profinit exceptional in something when you compare it with your previous employers?

 Definitely yes – the people who work here.
 There is a pervasive atmosphere of tranquillity at the company, and everyone shares in doing top-notch work.
-At other companies, you often see needless rivalry, either between teams or individuals.
+At other software development companies, you often see needless rivalry, either between teams or individuals.
 Here, however, everyone is willing to share their knowledge and help, regardless of their affiliation to a different project or team.